 Oh, and we have chaparral, dude.
 With the SAME TREES.

-100F/38C in Coastal Orange County is illegal, impossible, and insupportable.
+100 F/38C in Coastal Orange County is illegal, impossible, and insupportable.
 I think the hottest place in the nation is Fullerton right now, and my house is making crackling noises from expanding.
-Why me?
-Why anyone?
-Why me?

 It’s 95F with 44% humidity = heat index of 103 in NEWPORT BEACH CALIFORNIA next to the UPPER BAY.
 This is un-possible.
-I demand a recount.

 California will become significantly hotter and drier by the end of the century, causing severe air pollution, a drop in the water supply, melting of 90 percent of the Sierra snowpack and up to six times more heat-related deaths in major urban centers, according to a sweeping study compiled with help from respected scientists from around the country.

 I’m warming up to Ruba.
 There’s no where else to go that late, so this is a good thing.
 This evening’s entertainment included some personal history about being a Marine and a felon simultaneously and how that worked out, someone’s idiotic $500 plastic sunglasses, and a guy named Bilbo who wore too much fringed stuff and a mullet.

 100F in the upper Newport Bay?
 No. There has been a clerical error.